Kokovec/KIM-1-PSOC-5LP-Mini-Board/KIM-1 Program Files/readme.md

 Keep in mind that there's no support for protocol based serial transfers (Kermit, XMODEM, etc).
 The data must be transfered byte by byte with no handshaking.

-Note: TealTerm can be used to transfer programs to the KIM-1 system although it makes for a lousy terminal emulator.
+Note: RealTerm can be used to transfer programs to the KIM-1 system although it makes for a lousy terminal emulator.